 Breast Augmentation can be a wonderfully satisfying procedure, for many different reasons.
 It is often something that has been considered long and hard before the decision is taken to see a surgeon.
 There are many questions, and all potential patients need to be fully informed.
 You need to be sure that this is the right decision for you.

-Hamish performs breast augmentation under general anaesthetic in Accredited Hospitals only, including the Mercy Private Hospital in East Melbourne, the Epworth Hospital in Richmond and Maryvale Private Hospital in Morwell.
+Hamish performs breast augmentation under general anaesthetic in Accredited Hospitals only, including the Mercy Private Hospital in East Melbourne and the Epworth Hospital in Richmond.
 Decisions regarding the type and position of the implants and the position of the incision will have been decided between Hamish and yourself prior to your admission to the Hospital.

 Key points of this surgery are: